Farmers Guardian Podcast: Prof John Gilliland on why understanding the numbers is key to reaching net zero

 clock • 3 min read

-Farmers Guardian Podcast: Understanding the numbers key to reaching net zero
+Farmers Guardian Podcast: Prof John Gilliland on why understanding the numbers is key to reaching net zero

 Knowing the numbers is key for farmers looking to reach net zero, or beyond, with creating a whole-farm carbon balance sheet a key place to start.